Usenet: ISPs, news servers, and newsfeeds

-Many Internet service providers, and many other Internet sites, operate news servers for their users to access.
+Many Internet service providers (ISPs), and many other Internet sites, operate news servers for their users to access.
 ISPs that do not operate their own servers directly will often offer their users an account from another provider that specifically operates newsfeeds.
 In early news implementations, the server and newsreader were a single program suite, running on the same system.
 Today, one uses separate newsreader client software, a program that resembles an email client but accesses Usenet servers instead.

 Not all ISPs run news servers.
 A news server is one of the most difficult Internet services to administer because of the large amount of data involved, small customer base (compared to mainstream Internet service), and a disproportionately high volume of customer support incidents (frequently complaining of missing news articles).
 Some ISPs outsource news operations to specialist sites, which will usually appear to a user as though the ISP itself runs the server.
 Many of these sites carry a restricted newsfeed, with a limited number of newsgroups.
-Commonly omitted from such a newsfeed are foreign-language newsgroups and the alt.binaries hierarchy which largely carries software, music, videos and images, and accounts for over 99 percent of article data.
+Commonly omitted from such a newsfeed are foreign-language newsgroups and the alt.binaries hierarchy, which largely carries software, music, videos and images, and accounts for over 99 percent of article data.

 There are also Usenet providers that offer a full unrestricted service to users whose ISPs do not carry news, or that carry a restricted feed.